-Happy birthday to the place where I had my first job (Forum Cafeteria), where I got my first leisure suit (Jacobson’s), where I had a cool birthday party (Farrell’s), where I spent roll upon roll of quarters (Red Baron), where I had my bike stolen (right outside Red Baron).
+While it was not the first mall in Toledo (that was the Woodville Mall), the Franklin Park Mall has outlived all comers (Southwyck, North Towne Square) in the enclosed shopping experience competition in Toledo.
+It is pushing fifty years old now, and it certainly holds a place in my heart: it’s where I had my first job (Forum Cafeteria), where I got my first leisure suit (Jacobson’s), where I had a cool birthday party (Farrell’s), where I spent roll upon roll of quarters (Red Baron), where I had my bike stolen (right outside Red Baron).

-Also long gone is the memory that plans for the site had been floating around for nearly twenty years before the mall officially opened on July 22, 1971.
+It’s been around so long now that it’s probably been forgotten that plans for the site had been floating around for nearly twenty years before the mall officially opened on July 22, 1971.

 Plans for the mall actually date from 1952 when, on August 27, Irving C. Reynolds, president of the Franklin Ice Cream Co. and owner of the site, announced plans for a $5 million regional shopping center, described as “something of a super-shopping center.”